15 Ways to Download and Listen to Free Audiobooks (Legally)

 While Audible, a service from Amazon, isn’t strictly a site for free audiobooks, there are free audiobooks available.
 If you have a subscription (we know, not free) you will get two Audible original stories every month which you are able to keep if you decide to discontinue your service.
 Even without the subscription, there are still books that Audible allows its listeners to download free.
 Fun fact: if you’re an Amazon Prime subscriber, you’ll have access to hundreds of titles there that you can’t find anywhere else.
 Take a look around and see if you can find any of the best audiobooks you can listen to right now for free on audible or any of these other sites.

 Digital Book, formerly Librophile, is one of the sleekest platforms on the list.
 It’s like Netflix for books.
 You can search their database of public domain books from sites all over the Internet—including several on this list—and enjoy from their catalog of over 100,000 free audiobooks and ebooks.
 An added perk, their free membership allows you to build a personal bookshelf to read later so you don’t have to go searching through for books that you’ve considered in the past.
 You’ll find classics, new releases, and everything in between on Digital Book.
+If you need a book for your next road trip, these are the greatest audiobooks for the whole family.

 Like Audible, this one isn’t strictly free, but there are free options on Spotify.
 Audiobooks don’t cost you anything, but there are some only available to pro-subscribers, that you won’t get as a free member.
 One of the great things about Spotify is that it isn’t strictly audiobooks.
 You can also listen to music, podcasts, serials, and more.
 Not sure what to listen to first?
 Check out Spotify’s Audiobooks playlist which will play the first chapter of dozens of new audiobooks for you to try out before you start listening.